elementary/website/docs/code/getting-started.md

         main_window.add (label);
         main_window.show_all ();

-6. Build "hello-again.vala" just to make sure it all works.
+6. Build "Application.vala" just to make sure it all works.
 If something goes wrong here, feel free to refer back to the last chapter and remember to check your terminal output for any hints.

 7. Initialize the branch, add your files to the project, and write a commit message using what you learned in the last chapter.
 Lastly, make sure you've created a new repository for your project on GitHub push your first revision with `git`: